3258 Copelin Avenue, St Louis, MO 63104

 9 rooms, 3.5 bathrooms, offered at $525000

 Holidays in this house are what the romantics love.
 3258 Copelin Avenue sits at the end of Compton Hill Place.
 It is on a dead-end street of only 3 homes.
-Immediately across the street to the west is Compton Hill Reservoir Park with tennis courts and a playground and a awesome view of the Gateway Arch.
+Immediately across the street to the west is Compton Hill Reservoir Park with tennis courts and a playground and an awesome view of the Gateway Arch.

 This two and a half story house is well preserved for its age.
 Much of the natural quarter-sawn and quarter-panel golden oak is still untouched by paint.
 The seven fireplaces are non-functional but each one has an ornate mantel.
 I think I vote for the one in the family room as the best but the entry mantel is in strong contention.
 The family room has southern and western light with a view of the 100 year old Catalpa tree and the green space of the park.The kitchen is a traditional kitchen with trendy amenities.
 It is on the southern side of the home and opens up to a sunroom with sliding glass doors that connects the outdoors to the indoors.
 The sunroom could be a little breakfast area or used as it is currently as a passway to the tiered decks in the backyard.
-What a place to entertain!!!

 Oops, I got distracted.
 We were talking about the kitchen.
 It is set up for cooking.
 The large center island has a butcher block section and a quartz area that are ideal for food preparation.
 Other features of this kitchen include a Wolf gas stove, an exposed brick wall and a 6×5 walk-in pantry.
-The photo below shows off the connection to the outdoors.

 So just to recap about the first floor: a living room, a dining room, a family room, a 25×12 entry, a bay window and a curved door, four fireplaces, a stained glass window, four pocket doors (working), a kitchen, a sunroom and a powder room.
 Are any of these on your dream list?
 As an fyi, one of the pocket doors is a solid wood 6 foot door – quite unique.